religiosa1/rust-coreutils/utils/tail/README.md

 in the original GNU implementation).
 As the `notify` crate doesn't reliably inform us about the file renames, neither we have a file descriptor available there (unless I missed something in the crate documentation), this functionality is omited

-### ---pid functionality is nix-only
-Though it's probably possible to achieve the desired funcitonality on windows too using the winapi, it isn't included in the current version, so the PID flag is only abailable on MacOS and Linux (nix versions)